 There are almost two kinds of Hamptons looks nowadays.
 You’re either chanelling JFK and Marilyn sipping martinis in a hotel in Montauk, USA.
 Or you’re thinking Chris Hemsworth and Elsa munching on whole foods their home in Byron Bay, Australia.
 The first is the classic Hamptons look: luxurious, glamorous seaside dwellings.
 The second look is the updated, modernised, Aussie version of this enduring decorating style.
 Still chic and coastal but even more organic and very local.
 Let’s take a look at how to design a Hamptons dining room…

-The original and much-loved Hamptons style, often described as simplicity with grandeur, was inspired by the elite seaside summer destination in upstate New York.
-Classic Hamptons is a formal look oozing class and sophistication, but it was always paradoxically informal thanks to the emphasis on comfort and relaxation.
+The original and much-loved Hamptons style is often described as simplicity with grandeur.
+It was inspired by the elite seaside summer destination in upstate New York.
+And classic Hamptons is a formal look oozing class and sophistication.
+But it was always paradoxically informal thanks to its emphasis on comfort and relaxation.

-Modern Hamptons still has a mid-century flavour, harking back to its Old Hollywood connections, but there’s more inspiration from our own stunning coastal landscapes and native bush elements.
+Modern Hamptons still has a mid-century flavour, harking back to its Old Hollywood connections.
+But there’s more inspiration from our own stunning coastal landscapes and native bush elements.

 - Start with clean, white expanses as a base

 - Keep a raw neutral palette with minimal accents

 - Emphasise materiality – create layers of texture with natural, organic, woven materials

 - Seek abundant natural light and have exquisite lighting, especially chandeliers